dmitrienkoae/Sirius_2021/README.md

 ![](/images/plot_clusters.png)

 Also we noticed that Deep embedded clustering model get better results that other clustering methods such as K-means or even clusterazation via autoencoder.
+More details in the presentation.

 ### CLIP Latent space with CelebA dataset
 We get CLIP latent vectors for images from CelebA dataset and want to understand which elements of this vectors match image features.
+This can be solved via [paper](https://arxiv.org/pdf/2004.13166.pdf)
 We found some of this dependencies.
 We can add glasses, change skin color and sex.

 ###  Glasses
 The first line contains the original images, the next two lines contain the modified ones.
 In this example, we change the components of the factorized vector and as a result we get photos of people with glasses.